-Wealthfront is one of the largest and fastest-growing robo-advisors in the U.S. with more than $6 billion in assets under management.
+Wealthfront is one of the largest and fastest-growing robo-advisors in the U.S. with more than $12 billion in assets under management (AUM).
 Like other robo-advisors, Wealthfront offers online financial services and advice without much human intervention.
-Wealthfront’s services are completely automated.
+Its services are completely automated.
 There are no human financial advisors who you can talk with.
 The company’s goal is to simplify the investing process by automating as much as possible.
 Answer a short questionnaire and it will create an investment plan that is personalized to your risk tolerance and your goals.
-It sounds great, but is this the right robo-advisor for you?
-Let’s take a look.
+In addition to investment management, the robo-advisor offers free financial planning and short-term cash management.

-Investors with less than $10,000; Those who prefer to work with a well-known company; Investors who don’t need to talk with human advisors
+Investors looking to minimize fees; Those who prefer to work with a well-known company; Investors who don't need to talk with human advisors

 There are no human advisors at all.
 If you think you'll want access to human advisors, you'll have to look elsewhere.